SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

    A message in the lower part of the screen tells you that the solution package requires permissions approval.
 This is because of the `webApiPermissionRequests` property in the **package-solution.json** file.

-1. In the modern SharePoint Online Admin Center, in the left quick launch menu, under **Advnced** select the **API access** menu item.
+1. In the modern SharePoint Online Admin Center, in the left quick launch menu, under **Advanced** select the **API access** menu item.
 You'll see a page similar to the following.

    ![Screenshot of the WebApiPermission management page](../images/use-aadhttpclient-enterpriseapi-grant-newsharepointadmincenter.png)